 The Australian city of Brisbane wants to procure 60 electric buses.
-The vehicles will be built by the manufacturers Hess from Switzerland and Volgren from Australia and will be quickly charged with ABB flash charging technology.
+The vehicles will be built by the manufacturers Hess from Switzerland and Volgren from Australia and will be quickly charged with Hitachi/ABB flash charging technology.

 In the press release, the city administration has not specified costs.
-Australian media reported a total of 190 million Australian dollars, the equivalent of 117 million euros.
+Australian media reported 190 million Australian dollars, the equivalent of 117 million euros.
 Criticism was levelled at Brisbane’s mayor Adrian Schrinner since the order volume is more than twice as high as planned.
 According to Schrinner, however, the originally estimated 94 million dollars were for a diesel fleet.
-Now the electric technology is available and the acquisition costs will be compensated in the long run by lower maintenance and operating costs, apart from the obvious advantages of reduced noise and zero air pollution.
+Now the electric technology is available, and the acquisition costs will be compensated in the long run by lower maintenance and operating costs, apart from the obvious advantages of reduced noise and zero air pollution.

-The first of these vehicles will be built for testing in 2020, and regularly scheduled service in Brisbane with all 60 electric buses is scheduled to start at the end of 2023 – provided the prototype is convincing in the test phase.
+The first of these vehicles will be built for testing in 2020, and regularly scheduled service in Brisbane with all 60 electric buses is expected to start at the end of 2023 – provided the prototype is convincing in the test phase.

 - ADVERTISEMENT -